MicrosoftDocs/defender-docs/articles/defender-for-cloud/apply-security-baseline.md

 ---
 title: Remediate guest configuration recommendations
-description: Learn how to enable Azure Policy guest configuration in Microsoft Defender for Cloud to gain the benefits of comparing your OS with the guidance from Microsoft cloud security benchmark ms.topic: how-to ms.author: dacurwin
+description: Learn how to enable Azure Policy guest configuration in Microsoft Defender for Cloud and ensure a secure computing environment. ms.topic: how-to ms.author: dacurwin
 author: dcurwin
 ms.date: 09/01/2024
+#customer intent: As a security administrator, I want to enable Azure Policy guest configuration in Microsoft Defender for Cloud so that I can compare my OS with the guidance from Microsoft cloud security benchmark and ensure a secure computing environment.
 ---

 # Remediate guest configuration recommendations